JSuttHoops/RSSimple/README.md

 - Sidebar with feed filtering.
 - Edit feed titles inline.
 - Categorize feeds with custom tags.
+- Automatically tag all feeds using your chosen Ollama model with the **Auto Tag** button.
 - Feed names wrap automatically so long titles aren't cut off.
 - Delete feeds with the ✖ button.
 - Add new feeds manually.
 - Dropdown to quickly switch between feeds.
 - Dark mode that follows system preference.
 - Weighted feed sorting based on how often you open a feed.
+- Slower feeds move toward the bottom of the list as their load time is measured.
 - "All Recent" tab aggregates articles from the past week.
 - Feeds only load when selected or refreshed, so the app doesn't fetch on startup.
 - Reader mode with adjustable font and background color.